cooljasonmelton/my-actual-task-app/README.md

 - Quick tasks list or quick view similar to momentum extension todo list?
 - Stale tasks - if date is greater than X, style task to indicate stale
 - First app open of day, prompt user to review tasks in 'next' and setup days goals (cookies or storage)
+- Settings page allowing to alter some of the features, maybe colors, fonts, degrees of certain things etc

 ---